Information for young people on understanding a mental health diagnosis, and how it may affect you.

 If you don’t want to, you don’t have to tell anyone about your diagnosis.

-Your doctor usually won’t talk to your parents or guardians about your diagnosis either – except if they think you or someone else could be in danger.
+Your doctor usually won’t talk to your parents or carers about your diagnosis either – except if they think you or someone else could be in danger.

 Getting a diagnosis can sometimes be a good thing.
 It can help you to: